durham-qlm/ElecSus/elecsus/beyond_weak_fields_todo.md

+- LUT: how to allow both change of power and diameter? or how to calculate corresponding intensity?
 - beam_diameter is fixed, while power can be changed later... (transit time broadening)
 - How to calculate isotope shifts?
 Currently taken from elecsus/libs/AtomConstants.py (different for D1/D2)